scalar-labs/scalardb/docs/backup-restore.md

 You can take a backup with your favorite way for JDBC databases.
 One requirement for backup in Scalar DB on JDBC databases is that backups for all the Scalar DB managed tables (including the coordinator table) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
-For example, you can use `mysqldump` command with `--single-transaction` option in MySQL and `pg_dump` command in PostgreSQL to achieve that.
+For example, you can use the `mysqldump` command with `--single-transaction` option in MySQL and the `pg_dump` command in PostgreSQL to achieve that.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.

 ### For Non-transactional Databases